When Your Dog Has Diabetes – Care For Your Diabetic Dog

 Why Does Diabetes Cause My Dog To Drinking And Urinate More?

 The simplest answer is that water follows sugar.
 As your pet’s blood sugar level rises, osmosis draws more body tissue water (interstitial fluid) into its blood.
 That increases blood volume.
 As that diluted blood passes through your dog’s kidneys, it enters the many filtering elements (nephrons) that are there.
 Normally the nephrons would reabsorb most of that water.
 But in the presence of elevated sugar, osmosis prevents its re-entry and excessive urine is produced.
 That lost urine water accounts for the pet’s thirst.
-(Water balance and kidney function are considerable more complex than my simplified explanation).
-If you would like to read a detailed explanation, go here.
+Water balance and kidney function are considerable more complex than my simplified explanation.

 When dogs have unmanaged diabetes for an extended period of time, they often loose weight.
 This can occur even when their appetite appears normal or even increased (polyphagia).
 By the time these pets become underweight, they have usually lost their normal energy level and sleep more as well.
 They are in a state of malnutrition.
 They often have elevated blood ketone levels because their body metabolism shifts from metabolizing the glucose that is now no longer available to their cells and draws on its body fats and stored proteins for needed energy.
 A few ketones are always present, but at high levels (ketoacidosis), they are toxic.
 Their appetite drops, they may refuse water; they may vomit.
 As a result these dogs also become dehydrated.
 If that is allowed to continue, the dog’s body temperature will become sub-normal and it will progress to coma.